johnbintz/persistent_selenium/README.md

 Now you can keep that precious browser window open when doing continuous integration testing.
 Save seconds, and sanity, with every test re-run!

-Also, the browser stays open at its last state so you can inspect it and fix your tests and/or code.
+Also, the browser stays open at its last state so you can inspect it and more easily fix your tests and/or code.

 Start an instance: